-1. Applications from agentsresource needed to complete the underwriting process. the only 2.
-Underwriters make the initial review of the insurance application and support documents to determine the of a s · · 3.
-Discretionary pricing refers to the ability of an individual underwriter to credi it or debit 4. allow policies to be delivered ele ctronically.
+1. Applications from agents the only resource needed to complete the underwriting process.
+2. Underwriters make the initial review of the insurance application and suppo rting documents to determine the of a s ubmission.
+3. Discretionary pricing refers to the ability of an individual underwriter to cred it or debit an account or a portion of an account based on the 4. allow policies to be delivered ele ectronically.